Jassherrin/Jassherrin/README.md

 - 🎓 I graduated from Republic Polytechnic with a Diploma in Information Technology in 2021.
 My education has equipped me with a solid foundation in various aspects of IT.

-- 👩🏾‍💻 I'm currently working as a Software Engineer Trainee (Java and Kotlin) at foodpanda.
+- 👩🏾‍💻 I'm currently looking for a job.

 - 👀 I'm deeply interested in programming and game development.
 I enjoy challenging myself and continuously learning new technologies.
 I'm currently focused on self-learning in these areas.